tedsmith/quickhash/README.txt

 V2.7.0 Dec 2016

-The Compare Directories now has a checkbox titled Tabulate only encountered errors instead of all files (faster)? to ask the user whether he wishes to tabulate only errors (hash mismatches or file count differences) rather than tabulating the entire folder selection of FolderA and FolderB.
+The ?Compare Directories? now has a checkbox titled ?Tabulate only encountered errors instead of all files (faster)?? to ask the user whether he wishes to tabulate only errors (hash mismatches or file count differences) rather than tabulating the entire folder selection of FolderA and FolderB.
 By not tabulating everything and instead only the few files that are different, lots of time is saved, making the program MUCH faster with large data volumes, and it is unnecessary to tabulate and log the comparisons of both folders if they are both the same anyway.
-If, in fact, the user wants a log of all the files and hashes of two given folders, he should use the FileS tab instead for this purpose (and as has always been the case).
+If, in fact, the user wants a log of all the files and hashes of two given folders, he should use the ?FileS? tab instead for this purpose (and as has always been the case).
 The save buttons are now disabled if no errors are detected, and enabled if there are errors.
-Unless the user unticks the Tabulate only encountered errors instead of all files (faster)? option, in which case everything is tabulated whether there are errors or not.
+Unless the user unticks the ?Tabulate only encountered errors instead of all files (faster)?? option, in which case everything is tabulated whether there are errors or not.
 Note, however, that with the option disabled, and if errors are encountered, there is likely to be two entries for a file with an error.
 One entry relating to it's file listing and mere existence, and then another entry relating to either its hash mismatch or absence from the other directory.
 For example, if MyFolderA\FileA.doc in in DirA, whereas in DirB it has a different hash, the user is likely to see:
 1) an entry in GridA for for FileA.doc, and
 2) an entry in DridB for FileA.doc, and then
 3) a third entry in GridB relating to the hash mis-match, which does not match what it found for the hash value of FileA.doc in GridA.
 Either way, the user can spot the mis-matched files by sorting the column.
 This will put the mis-matched entries to the top, or the bottom, together.

-The Compare Directories tab displayed the filename value in the hash column and the hash value in the filename column!
+The ?Compare Directories? tab displayed the filename value in the hash column and the hash value in the filename column!
 That was fixed.

 Diskmodule (for hashing of physical disks) massively improved and based on my sister project YAFFI.
 Now the interface is much improved and easier to use.
-Included is the ability to query disk attributes by right clicking and choosing View Technical Data.
+Included is the ability to query disk attributes by right clicking and choosing ?View Technical Data?.

 Uses clause for Disk Module implements a compiler directive to avoid the need to adjust comma positions when compiling on platforms that do not support the disk module, i.e. Linux and Apple Mac.